The secret of the healthiest population on earth

 The eating moments

 The Hunza don't have as much food available as we do, which doesn't have to be that bad.
-The body appears to be economical with essential nutrients, which indicates that we does not have to eat as often as we used to.
-They therefore eat a maximum of twice a day.
+The body appears to be efficient with essential nutrients, which indicates that we does not have to eat as often as we used to.
+Therefore they eat a maximum of twice a day.
 This obviously has to do with their lifestyle.
 Whether health is promoted by eating less often is the question, but when there is not so much food available to them, the number of Hunza's eating times makes sense.
+The metabolism switch from bad to good, it doesn't really matter either when you eat when the metablism is healty.